Javascript Menu by Deluxe-Menu.com

 Love Feast

 A three-part Brethren service of Communion which includes feet washing, the meal, and the sacraments of the bread and cup.
-This historical observance of the Brethren is unique among Protestant denominations, for most do not include feet washing or the meal, but rather follow a pattern of the bread and cup only.
+Brethren are unique among Protestant denominations, for most do not include feet washing or the meal, but rather the simple administration of the bread and cup.
 Even many Anabaptist traditions which observe feet washing do not include the meal.
-The fellowship meal is based on several Eucharist scriptures: “And supper being ended...”
-John 13:2, “...feasts of charity.”
-Jude 12.
+The fellowship meal is based on several Eucharist scriptures: “And supper ...,”?
+John 13:2; “... his own supper,” 1 Corinthians 11:21; or “... feasts of charity,”?
+Jude 1:12.
+This last scriptural reference highlights the reason why the Brethren have traditionally called this service a Love Feast.
+Charity as used by Jude translates the Greek word agape, one of four Greek verbs for love.